ValksGodotTools/GodotModulesCSharp-Old/README.md

 ![image](https://user-images.githubusercontent.com/6277739/162646516-2eb1bb73-c634-4afa-b334-44039ec335df.png)

 ## Utils
-On top of all the modules there are also useful manager / utility scripts in `res://Global/`
+On top of all the modules there are also useful manager / utility scripts in `res://Global/` and `res://Scripts/`

 ## Contributing
 See [CONTRIBUTING.md](https://github.com/valkyrienyanko/GodotLuaModdingTest/blob/main/CONTRIBUTING.md)